+Original post May 2017.
+Updated and reposted May 2020.
 The short version is that we are the Healthy Gluten-Free Family because of this sweet boy.
-Seven years ago this month (ironic that it’s Celiac Disease Awareness Month), our youngest son was diagnosed with Celiac Disease just weeks before his fifth birthday.
+Ten years ago this month (ironic that it’s Celiac Disease Awareness Month), our youngest son was diagnosed with Celiac Disease just weeks before his fifth birthday.

 Celiac is an autoimmune disease whereby the body cannot digest any amount of gluten, a protein found in wheat, barley and rye.
 In fact, if gluten is ingested, the body responds by attacking the small intestine and inhibiting the absorption of nutrients.
 The only treatment is to adhere to a strict gluten-free diet.
 And so our journey began…